jotnguyen/Lafferty.co-v2/content/blog/how-to-quit-playing-video-games-for-good.md

 ## How to Quit Video Games

-Here's the specific steps I took.
+Here are the specific steps I took.
 I'll go into more detail below.

 1. Decide you want to quit for a specific time period.
 For me, it was an entire year.
 2. Tell people you're quitting.
 Tell your friends, family, girlfriend, boyfriend, write a blog post on the internet. **This makes you accountable**